Joey Meneses Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks second in the league.
+- The pitching staff for the Braves has a collective 9.6 K/9 to lead the league.

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves' 3.74 team ERA ranks sixth across all league pitching staffs.

-- Braves pitchers combine to allow 61 home runs (one per game), the fourth-fewest in baseball.
+- The Braves allow the third-fewest home runs in baseball (61 total, one per game).

-- Smith-Shawver makes his first start of the season for the Braves.
+- Shuster (2-2 with a 4.99 ERA and 21 strikeouts in 30 2/3 innings pitched) makes the start for the Braves, his seventh of the season.

 © 2023 Data Skrive.
 All rights reserved.